adisreyaj/vscode-sonarqube-status/README.md

 SonarQube is a static code analyzer for your project.
 It makes sure your code is up to the mark and will not break in production.

+It will only work for **Public** projects which doesn't need any Authentication with the SonarQube server.

+A Future release for the private Sonar projects is in roadmap.

 This extension can help you get the build status like:

 - Quality Gate